 But the beautiful, shiny Mauviel frying pan is as heavy as my newborn daughter so we didn’t really use it often.
 And it’s a bitch to clean.
 I needed to buy special cleaning cream to keep the bottom shiny, not one but several, because not all cleaning creams and powders are the same and the vinegar-baking-soda-warm water solution proved to be just a myth.
 It doesn’t really clean the bottom of copper pans as effective as the ones from Bar Keepers Friend.
 So I was also spending precious time scrubbing dark stains off my beautiful Mauviel.
 But never mind those.
 I have a pretty, shiny thing in my kitchen and they make really good steaks and fluffy omelette.

 Until we decided that we would buy an induction stove for #thekitchenthatbankruptme.
-It rendered the copper pan immediately useless.
+It rendered the copper pan obsolete.
 And on top of that, I’ve slowly lost my appetite for steak after giving birth.

 As if I didn’t learn my lesson, I bought another lighter copper pan, albeit cheaper, at a local garage sale so I had two copper pans that needed scrubbing after intense use.
 Double the cleaning time.
 A classic example of your possessions owning you, as Joshua Becker of the website Becoming Minimalist would say.